joshbegley/nyt-latest/README.md

 `Everton are working on a deal to sign former Chelsea defender Maren Mjelde on a free transfer following the season-ending knee injury sustained by club captain Megan Finnigan.`\
 https://nytimes.com/athletic/6104778/2025/02/01/everton-transfers-maren-mjelde/

-**Steve Kerr prior to Warriors' loss: Not in position to stand pat at NBA trade deadline**\
+**Steve Kerr before Warriors' loss: Not in position to stand pat at NBA trade deadline**\
 `"It's pretty clear where I stand," Steph Curry said, "trying to make the necessary adjustments to try to win."`\
 https://nytimes.com/athletic/6104516/2025/02/01/steve-kerr-warriors-nba-trade-deadline/